scverse/scverse-tutorials/docs/how-to-dask.md

 ### Custom block-wise array operations

 Sometimes you may want to do an operation on a an array that is implemented nowhere.
 Generally, we have found {func}`dask.array.map_blocks` to be versatile enough that most operations can be expressed on it.
+Click on the link to see `dask`'s own tutorial about the function.

 Take this (simplified) example of calculating a gram matrix from {func}`scanpy.pp.pca` for sparse-in-dask:

 ```python